Maidenhead: Landmarks

-The current Maidenhead Bridge, a local landmark, dates from 1777 and was built at a cost of £19,000.
+Maidenhead Bridge, a local landmark, dates from 1777 and was built at a cost of £19,000.
 It takes the A4 over the Thames to join Maidenhead to Taplow.
 All Saints' Church, Boyne Hill was completed in 1857 and is an early work by the architect G. E. Street.
 The church, consecrated on 2 December 1857 by Bishop Samuel Wilberforce, became the first ecclesiastical parish in the Borough of Maidenhead.
 Ten years later, in 1867, his brother William Wilberforce junior founded a Catholic chapel that led to St Joseph's Church.
 Maidenhead clock tower was built for Queen Victoria's diamond jubilee and stands outside the railway station.
 Boulter's Lock is a lock on the river Thames on the east side of Maidenhead, adjoining Ray Mill Island.
 The town has a number of statues which form part of a recognisable image of the town, including the 'Boy and the Boat' at the top end of the High Street, near the Methodist Church.

-Character

-Maidenhead has a long history of settlement, going back to the Anglo-Saxon and Roman periods.
-Despite this, there are no visible architectural remains in the present day town to show this.
-Although there are attractive residential and green areas in and around Maidenhead, the historic heart of the town has been redeveloped, primarily with office space, high technology company headquarters and apartments, making it one of the key business and commuter towns of the Silicon Corridor.
-This has happened in piecemeal fashion over the last forty years and Maidenhead town centre has lost most many historic buildings and much of its traditional English market town character.
-The High Street and Bridge Street areas only possess one heavily restored Medieval building and a handful of Georgian buildings in the Chapel Arches area.